xavidop/awesome-firebase-genkit/README.md

 - [Genkit for Go Developers: A Guide to Building LLM Applications](https://medium.com/@yukinagae/firebase-genkit-for-go-developers-a-guide-to-building-llm-applications-f96c51c34b10) - A getting started guide for Go developers using Genkit.
 - [Orchestrating Firebase and AI: Genkit architecture example](https://docs.google.com/presentation/d/10F2hjzJhdInSuhDQ8G_B2raGz79mzTRIcWU_59Zh5Y8/edit?usp=sharing) - Presented in a lightning talk at GDG DevFest Tokyo 2024.
 - [Getting Started with AI Image Generation Apps on Flutter, Genkit, and Imagen 3](https://medium.com/@nozomi-koborinai/getting-started-with-ai-image-generation-apps-on-flutter-genkit-and-imagen-3-9a83c63cbdf3) - A guide to building an AI image generation app using Flutter, Genkit, and Google's Imagen 3.
+- [Extending Your AI Application with Genkit MCP](https://medium.com/@nozomi-koborinai/extending-your-ai-application-with-genkit-mcp-475d7533ca9e) - Learn how to integrate Google Maps using Genkit MCP client to query MCP servers for enhanced location-based AI features.

 ## Tutorials